-- 1. Primary Responsibilities: - a.
+- a.
 Lock all external gates and doors; unlock gates and doors when appropriate. - b.
 Station one team member at the main entrance of the school to direct emergency agencies to areas of need and to greet parents. - c.
 Keep stakeholders out of buildings and areas of hazard as needed. - d.
-Assess damage to school and report to Logistics - e.
+Assess damage to school and report to Logistics Officer. - e.
 Receive reports from Search and Rescue Team for any possible gas leaks or other possible hazardous situations. - f.
-Set up temporary sanitation areas (portable potties). - q.
+Set up temporary sanitation areas (portable potties). - g.
 Help with set up of first aid and temporary morgue as needed. - h.
 Prepare and distribute food, water and supplies as directed by the Logistics Officer. - i.
-Assist in comforting students as needed. - i.
-Assist the Reunion Gate Team in order to safely reunite students with their authorized parent/quardian as needed. - 2.
-Reports to: Logistics Officer - 3.
-Authority: - a.
+Assist in comforting students as needed. - Assist the Reunion Gate Team in order to safely reunite students with their authorized parent/guardian as needed.

+2. Reports to: Logistics Officer

+- a.
 To restrict areas of hazard and secure buildings. - b.
-Provide security during an incident to ensure as safe of an environment as possible. - 4.
-Supplies: - a.
-Security Vest/Identifier - b.
-Master Keys - c.
-Hand-held radio - d.
-Copy of Site Emergency Response Plan - e.
-Large durable signs for providing direction and information - f.
-Large marker pens - g.
-Utility shut off tools - h.
-Custodial inventories - i.
+Provide security during an incident to ensure as safe of an environment as possible.

+- a.
+Security Vest/Identifier

+- b.
+Master Keys

+- c.
+Hand-held radio

+- d.
+Copy of Site Emergency Response Plan

+- e.
+Large durable signs for providing direction and information

+- f.
+Large marker pens

+- g.
+Utility shut off tools

+- h.
+Custodial inventories

+- i.
 Site Maps